Alexander Mosaic: Originality

-The Alexander Mosaic is believed to be a copy of a Hellenistic Greek painting made during the 4th century BC.
+The Alexander Mosaic is believed to be a copy of a Hellenistic Greek painting made during the fourth century BC.
 The style of the mosaic is distinctly Greek in that it depicts close up portraits of the main heroes of the battle.
 Typically within Greek battle scenes the heroes are difficult to define within the commotion.
 The mosaic contains very specific details that scholars believe would have been lost if the mosaic was created any later than a couple hundred years after the battle.
 It is a commonly accepted belief concerning the Alexander mosaic that one must use the Greek original to interpret the meaning of the Roman copy.
 The debate among scholars over the significance of the Roman copy is that it cannot and should not be interpreted in the same cultural and historical context as the Greek original.
 Some believe that in doing so, it takes away both context and achievement from Roman artists.
-The mosaic is held to be a copy either of a painting by Aristides of Thebes, or of a lost late 4th-century BC fresco by the painter Philoxenus of Eretria.
+The mosaic is held to be a copy either of a painting by Aristides of Thebes, or of a lost late fourth-century BC fresco by the painter Philoxenus of Eretria.
 The latter is mentioned by Pliny the Elder (XXXV, 110) as a commission for the Macedonian king Cassander.

 Modern history

 The Alexander Mosaic was preserved due to the volcanic ash that collected over the mosaic during the eruption of Mount Vesuvius in the city of Pompeii in AD 79.
-This Roman artwork was found inlaid into the ground of the House of the Faun in between two open peristyles.
+This Roman artwork was found inlaid into the ground of the House of the Faun between two open peristyles.
 The mosaic was used to decorate the floor of a second tablinum or exedra (an open room or area that contains seating that is used for conversing).
-The House of the Faun was a large estate comprising one whole block in Pompeii; this is an area of about 3,000 square meters.
+The House of the Faun was a large estate comprising one whole block in Pompeii; this is an area of approximately 3,000 square meters.

-As a significant artwork and piece of history, the scene of the Mosaic remained in the social and cultural sphere.
+As a significant artwork and piece of history, the scene of the mosaic remained in the social and cultural sphere.
 The mosaic was rediscovered in 1831 in Pompeii, Italy, and was later transported to Naples in September 1843.
 The Alexander Mosaic is now displayed on a wall and preserved in Naples.
-Until recently it has been on display at the Museo Archeologico Nazionale, although currently its site is covered with a facsimile banner as it is being restored in an adjacent room.
+Until recently it has been on display at the Museo Archeologico Nazionale, although currently its site is covered with a facsimile banner as the mosaic is being restored in an adjacent room.
 In 1956, the Alexander Mosaic was featured on the ₯1,000 banknote.